In this post, I’m going to teach you the strategy I use for writing Upwork proposals – the exact same one that lands me jobs at $999/hr:

 For anyone who hasn’t sent their first proposal yet, “Connects” are the tickets you need to apply to jobs.
 It’s basically a system to stop freelancers from mass spamming copy/paste proposals to every job they see.

-Each job costs between 1-6 Connects, and you can bid a higher amount to boost your proposal's visibility – but you only get a limited number of free ones each month before you have to pay money to buy more.
+Each job costs between 1-6 Connects, and you only get a limited number of free ones each month before you have to pay money to get more.

 Every time you get to the “Interview” stage, Upwork will reward you with 10 Connects!